AnVIL Portal

 To obtain access to controlled-access data sets, you must either be a member of a data-generating consortium with a data-sharing agreement among consortium members or have been granted access to a study through the dbGaP Data Access Request process.

-Once you have been granted access, and assuming you have linked your eRA commons ID with Terra and Gen3, you will be able to see your new studies in Gen3 and new data-oriented workspaces in Terra.
+Once you have been granted access, and assuming you have linked your eRA commons ID with Terra, you will be able to see your new studies in the Data Explorer and new data-oriented workspaces in Terra.

-AnVIL’s open-access datasets such as 1000 Genomes High Coverage 2019 can be accessed in Terra or Gen3 immediately after account creation.
+AnVIL’s open-access datasets, such as 1000 Genomes High Coverage 2019 can be accessed in Terra or the Data Explorer immediately after account creation.

 For a detailed listing of available datasets searchable by disease, data type, consent type, and consortia, see AnVIL’s Dataset Catalog.